tamohannes/urartu/README.md

 <!--- BADGES: END --->

+🚀 New Release Available!
+We've just rolled out a new version of this project! 🎉 While the README.md is still catching up with all the exciting changes, feel free to explore the release notes and dive in.
+Your feedback is always welcome! ❤️

 # UrarTU 🦁

 Harness the power of UrarTU, a versatile ML framework meticulously designed to provide intuitive abstractions of familiar pipeline components.
 With a `.yaml` file-based configuration system, and the added convenience of seamless `slurm` job submission on clusters, `UrarTU` takes the complexity out of machine learning, so you can focus on what truly matters! 🚀